merezano/katas/TirePressureMonitoring/README.md

 Tire Monitoring System
 ======================
 This kata was originally designed by Luca Minudel and published here on github (https://github.com/lucaminudel/TDDwithMockObjectsAndDesignPrinciples) as part of his research into TDD and Design Principles.
+See also Emily Bache's [repository](https://github.com/emilybache/Racing-Car-Katas) for additional implementations.

 Context
 =======